Chronic Disorders are life changing

 What are the biggest difficulties that Giada faces every day?

 “Giada has learned to give up, not without regrets, the classic age-related snacks.
 Lunches have essentially remained the same as before diabetes home tests.
 The biggest problem arises during holidays or birthdays when it is difficult to calculate the right amount of insulin.
-The biggest problem for a child with diabetes is giving up sweets, even if only partially.
+The biggest problem for a child with the disease is giving up sweets, even if only partially.
 We must admit that Giada is very good at managing this sacrifice.
 Giada has glycemic checks 8-9 times a day while she is at school, playing in the oratory with her friends, or at night while she is sleeping.
 Giada has had celiac disease since May 2011,

 This food intolerance is difficult to manage in everyday life; you only get to know it better if you experience it firsthand: where to find a restaurant that cooks gluten-free products, a bakery that sells focaccia, a fresh sandwich…”